katmore/intl-rand-string/README.md

 ```

 ### make-phar.sh utility
 The [`bin/install/make-phar.sh`](./bin/install/make-phar.sh) utility creates a standalone `rand-string.phar` phar package file using `bin/rand-string.php` as the entrypoint.
-Optionally, it will copy the phar package to an installation path.
+Optionally, it will copy the phar package file to an installation path.

 **Prerequisites**
  * composer